-The term "mobile app" refers to a self-contained computer program designed to execute on a mobile device.
+The term "mobile application" or "mobile app" refers to a self-contained computer program designed to execute on a mobile device.
 Today, the Android and iOS operating systems cumulatively comprise more than 99% of the mobile OS market share.
-Additionally, mobile Internet usage has surpassed desktop usage for the first time in history, making mobile browsing and apps the most widespread kind of Internet-capable applications.
+Additionally, mobile Internet usage has surpassed desktop usage for the first time in history, making mobile browsing and apps the most widespread kind of Internet-capable apps.

 In this guide, we'll use the term "app" as a general term for referring to any kind of application running on popular mobile OSes.